Board of Commissioners

 Hon.
 Tony Gross, Mayor

-Geoff Lorenz has served as city commissioner since 2016 and moved to Kingston Springs in 1980.
+Geoff Lorenz has served as City Commissioner since 2016, and as Vice Mayor since 2018.
+Geoff moved to Kingston Springs in 1980.
 He is married to Sara Hoyal-Lorenz and has one daughter.
-Commissioner Lorenz works as a math teacher and department head in Metro Nashville Public Schools and a scuba instructor with Island Hoppers Scuba.
+Vice Mayor Lorenz works as a math teacher and department head in Metro Nashville Public Schools and a scuba instructor with Island Hoppers Scuba.
 He enjoys disc golf, carpentry, and traveling in his free time.

 Glenn Remick, City Commissioner

 Glenn Remick has served as City Commissioner since 2012 and has lived in Kingston Springs since 2002.
 He is married to Wendy Remick and together they have two children.
-Commissioner Remick works for Lotus Light, Nature's Glen, Cheatham County School Board, and the Big Love Bus.
-In his free time he enjoys rock collecting, planting trees, volunteering, basketball, disc golf, and Subarus.
+Commissioner Remick works for Lotus Light, Nature's Glen, and the Cheatham County Board of Education.
+In his free time Commissioner Remick enjoys rock collecting, planting trees, volunteering, basketball, disc golf, and Subarus.
 Commissioner Remick loves our community and the wonderful people that make it so.
+Concurrent with his term as Commissioner, he also serves on the Kingston Springs Municipal-Regional Planning Commission